 HUB EXECUTION

 When the PC is in the range of $00400 and $FFFFF, the cog is fetching instructions from hub RAM.
 This is commonly referred to as "hub execution mode."
 When executing from hub RAM, the cog employs the FIFO hardware to spool up instructions so that a stream of instructions will be available for continuous execution.

+Elsewhere I read that the spin interpreter now fetches instructions one at a time.

 Branching to a hub address takes a minimum of 13 clock cycles.
 If the instruction being branched to is not long-aligned, one additional clock cycle is required.
 A branch must occur to get from cog to hub, since rolling from $3FF to $400 will not initiate hub execution.

 While in hub execution mode, the FIFO cannot be used for anything else.
 So, during hub execution these instructions cannot be used: